Turnitin guide ยท Updated 2026-06-01

 The short version

-No repository states that through the submitted document similarity check will not be stored in the student paper database.
-For students reviewing a draft, why this matters is that a stored draft may sometimes match against the final version later.
-A no-repo check gives you a chance to see potential issues before an official submission.
+No repository means the submitted document is checked for similarity without being permanently added to a student paper database.
+For students reviewing a draft, this matters because a stored draft can sometimes match against the final version later.
+The purpose of a no-repository check is to let you inspect potential issues before the official submission.

-This does not mean the report is informal or inaccurate.
-A no-repository report may show matched sources, similarity highlights, and AI-writing indicators depending on the service and settings.
-There is a key difference as to what happens after processing the file uploaded.
+This does not mean the report is casual or approximate.
+A no-repository report can still show matched sources, similarity highlights, and AI-writing indicators depending on the service and settings.
+The key difference is what happens to the uploaded file after processing.

 Why students care about repository storage

-Many students want to check a paper before submission to the university.
-However, they worry the draft will get saved and later count as self-plagiarism.
-A lot of students want to check a paper before submission to the university.
-However, they worry the draft will get saved and will later count as self-plagiarism. it is fair concern In a case where a draft is stored in a repository, a later submission may match against that earlier copy.
-Utilizing a no-repository workflow minimizes that risk since the file is used for checking, not for archival storage.
+Many students want to check a paper before submitting it to their university, but they worry that the draft might be saved and later count as self-plagiarism.
+That concern is reasonable.
+If a draft is stored in a repository, a later submission may match against the earlier copy.
+A no-repository workflow reduces that risk because the file is used for checking rather than archival storage.

 No repository does not mean no responsibility